ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

 ### Filter registrations for a specific root key
 {: #filter-registrations-specifc-key-api}

-You can filter for specific registrations associated with with a root key specifying the `preventKeyDeletion` and `urlEncodedResourceCRNQuery`parameters at query time.
+You can filter for a set of registrations that are associated with a root key by specifying the `preventKeyDeletion` and `urlEncodedResourceCRNQuery`parameters at query time.

-For example, you might have 25 total registrations that are stored in your {{site.data.keyword. keymanagementserviceshort}} service instance, but you only want to retrieve registrations that have a retention policy this is associated with a specific Cloud Resource Name (CRN).
+For example, you might have 25 total registrations that are stored in your {{site.data.keyword.keymanagementserviceshort}} service instance, but you only want to retrieve registrations that have a retention policy that is associated with a specific Cloud Resource Name (CRN).

-You can use the following example request to retrieve a specific set of registrations.
+You can use the following example request to retrieve a filtered set of registrations.

 ```cURL
   curl -X GET \